IgniteUI/indigo-design-docfx/jp/components/calendar.md

 ## ヘッダー

-Calendar には組み込みの Header があり、オーバーライド パネルで Header のオーバーライドを ~No Symbol に設定すると、フォームにシームレスに埋め込むことができる基本の Calendar が作成されます。
+The Calendar has a built-in Header that can be omitted.
+In Sketch, the use of a smart layout allows you to set the Header to ~No Symbol to achieve this, resulting in a base Calendar that you can embed more seamlessly in your forms.
+In Adobe XD you can achieve the same by deleting the Header layer, and the rest of the layout will adjust itself.

 <img class="responsive-img" src="../images/calendar_base.png" srcset="../images/calendar_base@2x.png 2x" />

 ## 週番号

-Calendar には Week Numbers のサポートも組み込まれていますが、UI のこの部分を表示したくない場合は、Week Numbers のオーバーライドを ~No Symbol に設定するだけです。
+The Calendar also has built-in support for Week Numbers, but if you prefer not to show this part of the UI, simply set the Week Numbers to ~No Symbol in Sketch or delete the layer in Adobe XD.

 <img class="responsive-img" src="../images/calendar_weeknum.png" srcset="../images/calendar_weeknum@2x.png 2x" />